mrtnvh/talks/packages/cascade-solves-styling/slides/slides.md

 layout: center
 ---

-<h1 class="text-7xl text-center">Keep specificity <span style="color:#0065ff">low</span></h1>
+<h1 class="text-7xl text-center">CSS couldn't keep up</h1>

 <!--
 Regardless of your preferred solution, you might've noticed a pattern here.
-All of these methodologies are based on keeping specificity low.
-Pretty straightforward, right
+All of these methodologies are based on the fact that CSS could not keep up with the demands of the web ecosystem.
 -->

+---
+layout: center
+---

+<h1 class="text-7xl text-center line-through">CSS couldn't keep up</h1>

 ---
 layout: cover